tum-pbs/pbdl-book/physicalloss.md

 The supervised setting of the previous sections can quickly yield approximate solutions with a fairly simple training process.
-However, what's quite sad to see here is that we only use physical models and numerics as an "external" tool to produce a big pile of data 😢.
+However, what's quite sad to see here is that we only use physical models and numerical methods as an "external" tool to produce a big pile of data 😢.

 We as humans have a lot of knowledge about how to describe physical processes